iloathereality/blog/content/08-abusing-rust-traits-to-write-silly-things.md

 ```

 That compiles with **stable compiler**, if you have a right `lib`!
-The interesting bit here is of course that function `lib::iter` can be called with or without parenthesis.
+The interesting bit here is of course that function `lib::iter` can be called with or without parentheses.
 This is normally not possible, so what is going on?

 First of all, some low hanging fruit: `for` loops in Rust desugar to something like this: